adaptiman/lab10/README.md

 > Note: You must be inside the directory with the `docker-compose.yml` file in order to execute most Compose commands.

 Great!
 Now the file is ready, let's see `docker-compose` in action.
 But before we start, we need to make sure the ports are free.
-So if you have the Flask and ES containers running, lets turn them off.
+So if you have the Flask and ES containers running, lets turn them off and remove them.
 ```
-$ docker stop $(docker ps -aq)
+$ docker ps -a
-39a2f5df14ef
-2a1b77e066e6
+CONTAINER ID        IMAGE                                                 COMMAND                  CREATED             STATUS              PORTS                                            NAMES
+063cbeadce52        adaptiman/foodtrucks-web                              "python ./app.py"        57 seconds ago      Up 55 seconds       0.0.0.0:5000->5000/tcp                           foodtrucks-web
+2c04a5c42b56        docker.elastic.co/elasticsearch/elasticsearch:6.3.2   "/usr/local/bin/dock…"   16 minutes ago      Up 16 minutes       0.0.0.0:9200->9200/tcp, 0.0.0.0:9300->9300/tcp   es

+$ docker rm -f 063cbeadce52 2c04a5c42b56
+063cbeadce52
+2c04a5c42b56

+$
 ```

 Now we can run `docker-compose`.
 Navigate to the food trucks directory and run `docker-compose up`.